 Ziegfeld was a demanding boss but he drove himself harder than anyone else in his drive to make each of his revues an audience pleaser.

-I have only presented a very small look into Mr. Ziegfeld and his Amazing Ziegfeld Follies.
-My goal in writing this piece is to educate both young and old.
+I have only presented a very small look into Mr. Ziegfeld and his ground-breaking Ziegfeld Follies.

 My hope is that he will not only be appreciated but also that he may never be forgotten.